swvanderlaan/PubMed_Miner/README.md

     _W_

     **Changes log**
     * v1.1.0, 2024-11-18: Fixed an issue where not all the aliases for --names, --departments and --organization were properly queried in conjunction with --organization.
 Added an option to include ORCID in the author alias list.
+Fixed issue where the moving average plot might not handle edge years (with fewer than moving_avg_window data points) gracefully.
     * v1.0.10, 2024-11-15: Fixed an issue with consistency of filenaming.
 Added moving average per author per year to barplot.
     * v1.0.9, 2024-11-15: Fixed an issue with the dimensions of the preprint and publication tables.
     * v1.0.8, 2024-11-15: Fixed issue with aliases for departments.
 Also edit option to include more departments to search for.
 Fixed handling authors.
 Fixed output of preprint citation.